ctbarna/npmap.js/README.md

   <img src="http://www.nps.gov/npmap/img/nps-arrowhead-medium.png" alt="NPS Arrowhead">
 </p>

-#NPMap.js
+# NPMap.js

-Extends [Leaflet](http://leafletjs.com) to include functionality and a look-and-feel that fits into the graphic tradition of the National Park Service.
+Extends [Leaflet](http://leafletjs.com) to include functionality and a look-and-feel that the National Park Service needs in its maps.

-This is alpha software that is **not yet production ready**.
-Feel free to play around, but keep this in mind.
+This is beta software.
+Feel free to play around, but keep this in mind (and please help test and [report issues](https://github.com/nationalparkservice/npmap.js/issues)).

 NPMap.js will eventually take the place of the [NPMap JavaScript library](https://github.com/nationalparkservice/npmap).

-##Thanks
+## Thanks

 Heavily inspired (cough cough) by [MapBox.js](https://github.com/mapbox/mapbox.js), and, of course, built on the great [Leaflet](http://leafletjs.com) library.
 Standing on the shoulders of giants.

-##Versioning
+## Versioning

 NPMap.js is versioned using [semantic versioining](http://semver.org).
 This means that releases are numbered: `major.minor.patch` and follow these guidelines: